 Where it is not possible to estimate the recoverable amount of an individual asset, the Group estimates the recoverable amount of the cash-generating unit to which the asset belongs.

-Impairment testing is performed annually for goodwill, intangible assets with indefinite lives and intangible assets not yet available for use.
+Impairment testing is performed annually for goodwill, intangible assets with indefinite lives.